DailyDAC

 This is a simplified and generalized definition, but it covers the essentials.

-Reasonably Equivalent Value
+A Note About Reasonably Equivalent Value

-Reasonably equivalent value often takes the form of cash or property, but may also include the satisfaction of a prior debt, the release of a lien on the transferor’s property, or a transferee’s promise to forego contractual remedies against the transferor.
+Reasonably equivalent value often takes the form of cash or property but may also include the satisfaction of a prior debt, the release of a lien on the transferor’s property, or a transferee’s promise to forego contractual remedies against the transferor.

 Successor Liability

 Successor liability is completely unrelated to fraudulent transfer liability, a point lost upon many lawyers.
 A claim based on successor liability can succeed even if a purchaser paid reasonably equivalent value for a set of assets.
-The point of the claim is that, under the circumstances, the purchaser should not be allowed to enjoy full value of the assets while at the same time leaving behind the liabilities of the distressed former owner of the assets (i.e. claims of unsecured creditors against the former going concern).
-Successor liability is a rapidly developing area of the law comprised of at least four constituent theories:
+The point of the claim is that, under the circumstances, the purchaser should not be allowed to enjoy the full value of the assets while at the same time leaving behind the liabilities of those distressed assets from the former owner, like claims of unsecured creditors.

 • Intentional Assumption of Liabilities: This is the simplest of the theories; a court examines whether the buyer has meant to assume liabilities, either by express agreement or by its actions.